xiiagency/hfa-wiki/Home.md

 ## Adding languages
 Every language version of the site acts independently from the other.
-You can translate every page from the English version, only some pages, or have completely different pages. [[Learn how|Adding-a-new-language]]
+You can translate every page from the English version, only some pages, or have completely different pages. [[Learn how|Languages]]

 ## Modifying navigation sidebar & footer